Lesson

 Help Kids Motivate Their Mood

-Ask for examples of choices students can make when they decide to motivate their mood.
+Ask students for examples of choices they can make or activities they can do when they decide to motivate their mood.

-Guide responses by asking about move and recharge choices that are fun to do alone or with a friend.
+Guide responses by asking about various choices that are fun to do with a friend, family member, or alone.

 Today we learned about how to motivate a mood and make fit choices.
 Next, we will learn about how recharge and mood are connected.